slange-dev/slange-dev/README.md

 ## :mag: About Me <img align="right" alt="Profile Hits" src="https://komarev.com/ghpvc/?username=slange-dev&style=flat-square">

-i am 40 years old and work as a second level windows administrator and support also ibm mainframe products, besides work I like to learn new technologies and programming languages.
+i am 40 years, work as a second level windows administrator and support also ibm mainframe products, besides work I like to learn new technologies, programming languages and automate my home servers and clients.

-Over 20 years ago I started to be interested in Windows administration, and make my hobby to my job, the next step i started learned linux administration, followed from learning programming with php/mysql, Webhacking, IBM Mainframe, DevOps, and so on and on, all self taught.
+Over 20 years ago I started to be interested in Windows administration, and make my hobby to my job, the next step i started learned linux administration, followed from learning programming with php/mysql, Webhacking, IBM Mainframe, Docker and Docker-Compose, Ansible and etc. so on and on, all self taught.

 ## :desktop_computer: My skills
 Test: Lower Than